 YOUR RIGHT TO REMAIN ANONYMOUS

 On the other hand, you have a right to remain anonymous and video record police officers.
-There are some witnesses whose employment may require that they present the recordings, statements, or anything heard to assist a police officer.
+Some witnesses whose employment may require them to present their recordings and statements to assist a police officer.
 These include nurses, social workers, security officers, paramedics, and first responders.